Arete guazú: Festival proceedings

 It begins with a Yerure ceremony at the foot of a tree that symbolizes Pachamama, to whom participants offer basil, drinks, cigarettes and chicha in gratitude.
 They then dance around in a circle to represent the circle of life and continuity of natural cycles.

 Afterwards, a pretend fight occurs between a bull, who represents colonizers, and the "Mascaritas", who are ancestral beings.
-The bull defats the Mascaritas.
+The bull defeats the Mascaritas.

 Finally, a young man dressed as a jaguar, referred to as the Yagua, Jagua Jagua or Yaguareté, slinks into the circle.
 He confronts and always defeats the bull.

 Participants in the festival wear agüeró ("grandparents") masks that represent their dead relatives who they believe dance along with them during the festival.

 The festival ends after three days of dancing, drum playing and games for the whole community, young and old.
 Neighbours of the Guarani, such as the Nivacle and Manjui tribes, may also join in.